All Posts AI Strategy

 Tool Use

 Chatbots respond with text.
-Agents can call functions — querying databases, submitting forms, sending emails, calling APIs, writing files, running code.
+Agents can call functions, querying databases, submitting forms, sending emails, calling APIs, writing files, running code.
 The addition of reliable tool use changes the action space from "generate text" to "do things in the world."

 Planning Horizon

-Chatbots are single-turn.
-Agents operate over extended time horizons — a task might require 20 sequential steps before completion, with the agent evaluating progress and adjusting at each step.
+Chatbots are single turn.
+Agents operate over extended time horizons.
+A task might require 20 sequential steps before completion, with the agent evaluating progress and adjusting at each step.
 This requires persistent state and goal tracking that chatbot architectures don't support.

 Memory Architecture